172nd Airlift Wing selects first female African American student pilot candidate

 |0

-This work, 172nd Airlift Wing selects first female African American student pilot candidate [Image 4 of 4], by SSgt Jared Bounds, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 172nd Airlift Wing selects first female African American student pilot candidate, by SSgt Jared Bounds, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT